By Barby Ingle, PNN Columnist

 To deny our providers the ability to appeal is wrong.
 It’s just a new way to deny proper and timely access to healthcare.
 The fact that BCBS of Kansas is hiding its “internal policy” is also a sign that they know they are delaying and denying care that patients need.

 It also raises a question.
 How many other insurance providers are doing the same thing?

 Barby Ingle lives with reflex sympathetic dystrophy (RSD), migralepsy and endometriosis.
 Barby is a chronic pain educator, patient advocate, and president of the International Pain Foundation.
 She is also a motivational speaker and best-selling author on pain topics.
 More information about Barby can be found at her website.

-The information in this column should not be considered as professional medical advice, diagnosis or treatment.
-It is for informational purposes only and represents the author’s opinions alone.
+This column is for informational purposes only and represents the author’s opinions alone.
 It does not inherently express or reflect the views, opinions and/or positions of Pain News Network.